 Dr. J. Eva Meharry

 Dr. J. Eva Meharry has worked in the field of cultural diplomacy and development in Asia and Africa for over a decade.
-She is currently the Afghanistan Project Manager and Senior Editor at the Association for Diplomatic Studies & Training and Senior Advisor for the Smithsonian Institution's Cultural Rescue Initiative project documenting heritage destruction in Ukraine, as well as a 2020 National Geographic Explorer, Explorers Club Fellow, and member of Meridian International Center’s Cultural Diplomacy Leadership Council.
+She is currently the Afghanistan Project Manager and Senior Editor at the Association for Diplomatic Studies & Training and Senior Analyst for the Smithsonian Institution's Cultural Rescue Initiative project documenting heritage destruction in Ukraine, as well as a 2020 National Geographic Explorer, Explorers Club Fellow, and member of Meridian International Center’s Cultural Diplomacy Leadership Council.
 She holds a PhD from the Department of Archaeology at the University of Cambridge, and her thesis, “Politics of the Past: Archaeology, Nationalism and Diplomacy in Afghanistan (1919–2001),” was awarded the Chairman’s Accolade at the 2021 International Convention of Asia Scholars Book Prize.

 Jennifer Cafarella is the Chief of Staff and National Security Fellow at the Institute for the Study of War (ISW).
 Her work focuses on U.S. defense strategy, including how the United States must adapt to current and future threats.
 Cafarella regularly briefs senior policymakers and decision makers, as well as U.S. and allied military units.
 She is a graduate of ISW's Hertog War Studies Program and received her B.A. from the University of Minnesota-Twin Cities in Global Studies with a focus on the Middle East.